-The Mineral Resources Department ("MRD") of Fiji has granted Special Mining Lease 62 ("SML 62") on the Tuvatu project to the Company.
-SML 62 is a designated area within the original boundaries of the Company's Special Prospecting Licenses ("SPL's") 1283 and 1296.
+SML 62 is a designated area within the original boundaries of the Company's SPL's 1283 and 1296.
 SML 62 provides exclusive rights for the potential development, construction, and operation of mining, processing, and waste management infrastructure at Tuvatu.
 The Mining Lease area covers 384.5 hectares and contains all of the current NI 43-101 resource and multiple high grade prospects in the Navilawa goldfield, one of Fiji's major volcanic intrusive complexes.
 The Tuvatu camp is located 16 km by road from the Lion One Fiji head office adjacent to the International Airport in Nadi, and 35 km from the Port of Lautoka.

 The terms of SML 62 provide for certain performance and reporting requirements.
 The SML has been granted for a term of ten years provided the Company complies with the terms of the lease.
 Extensions to the term can be applied subject to the terms of the lease and the Mining Act.
-The remaining areas of SPL 1283 and 1296 remain in force after they were renewed in 2013 for an additional period of 3 years.
+SPL's 1283, 1296, and 1465 were renewed in 2013 for 3 year terms.
+The Company has satisfied the expenditure requirements under the current term of SPL 1283 and 1296 with renewal applications submitted to the MRD.
+The Company has submitted a renewal application for SPL 1465 under a reduced tenement size to focus on the core value of the tenement.